-- C. The members of the PGC shall be nominated and elected in an ordinary meeting of the PGO.
-They may be recalled in any meeting of the PGO. - D. The PGC may submit statements that represent graduate student opinion to departmental and ad hoc committees with the understanding that these statements will be considered. - E. The representatives shall have power to initiate and second motions and to vote in the committees on which they sit.
-They shall, at the same time, be ready to assume committee work. - F. The President, in consultation with the Council of Graduate Students representative, shall make or delegate decisions and responsibilities of routine nature or minor importance. - G. The Council of Graduate Students representative shall have power to represent the physics graduate students at meetings of the Advisory Committee.
+- C. Members of the PGC can be removed from their roles by a no less than two-thirds vote of the full PGC.
+These votes can be called for by members of the PGC at any time, or by the extended PGO body at any meeting of the PGO.
+A snap election for the role shall be called, as detailed in Section IV. - D. The representatives shall have power to initiate and second motions and to vote in the committees on which they sit.
+They shall, at the same time, be ready to assume committee work.
+Officers can submit statements on behalf of the PGO to department and ad-hoc committees. - E. The President, in consultation with the Council of Graduate Students representative, shall make or delegate decisions and responsibilities of routine nature or minor importance, including placing acting members on the PGC before a snap election can be concluded. - F. The Council of Graduate Students representative shall serve as the primary substitute for either the President or Vice President when neither can attend the Advisory Committee Meeting.